 But just as important has been the rekindling of the Navajo philosophy and spirituality that were always intertwined with the Churro.
 These animals are so important, that the Navajo use the expression: “Sheep is Life.”

 Sheep rancher and Navajo spiritual leader Roy Kady hosts the annual celebration of Sheep is Life Celebration.
 This festival is organized by Navajo sheep herders and weavers to honor the central role of sheep and fiber arts in the spirituality, philosophy, and daily life of cultures throughout the world.

 Healing the Wound of Wounded Knee, Pine Ridge Indian Reservation, South Dakota

 Hal Cannon accompanies a group of Lakota Indians on an odyssey to reclaim the remains of their ancestor, a Lakota chief who was killed at the massacre of Wounded Knee in 1890, and tells the story of past and present as those remains are brought home.
-This and other stories are included in our Deep West Recording, Stories From Native America.
+This and other stories are included in our Deep West Recording, Stories From Native America, now out of print.